larryhynes/rspamd.com/doc/quickstart.md

 ## TLS Setup

 In this guide, we assume that all services have the same certificate which might not be desired if you want greater levels of security.
 However, for most purposes it is sufficient.
 First of all, install the `letsencrypt` tool and obtain the certificate for your domain.
 There is a good [guide here](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04) which describes the overall procedure for nginx web server.
-Since we suggest using nginx to proxy webui requests, then you might use that guide for your setup.
+Since we suggest using nginx to proxy WebUI requests, then you might use that guide for your setup.
 You might also want to use the same certificate and private key in postfix and dovecot (as described above).

 ## Caching setup